 Companies have two possible ways to store and issue inventory and raw materials.
 These are LIFO and FIFO.
 Where LIFO means Last In First Out, and FIFO means First In First Out.
-And it is the scientific and logical way to use the inventory when needed by production or sales department keeping into account various parameters, namely cost of goods sold (COGS), tax, and net profit made.
+And it is the scientific and logical way to use the inventory when needed by the production or sales department keeping into account various parameters, namely cost of goods sold (COGS), tax, and net profit made.
 LIFO liquidation uses this LIFO method of inventory valuation.

 Meaning of LIFO

 The companies purchases inventory or raw materials year after year or for any periodic cycle.
-LIFO means, utilizing the most recently purchased inventory first.
+LIFO means utilizing the most recently purchased inventory first.
 However, the materials bought way back will be used later.
 And therefore, this creates many layers of inventory based on the buying cycle, which are called LIFO layers.

 Periodic segregation of inventory based on a frequency for calculation of closing stock.
-In simple terms closing stock at the end of the year, that is, the unsold inventory in that year becomes the layer for the next year.
-This term helps to know the number of units, cost per unit, the total cost of inventory, for a given period.
+In simple terms closing stock at the end of the year, that is, the unsold inventory in that year, becomes the layer for the next year.
+This term helps to know the number of units, cost per unit, and the total cost of inventory, for a given period.
 Inventory at the closing time is the layer for each year.

 Moreover, the LIFO method of utilizing inventory provides tax benefits to the company as the latest material stored will generally be of a higher price than the older stock.
 And it will be used first.
 Therefore, the profit margins will be narrow.
 Sometimes, companies use the LIFO method during inflation due to higher purchasing costs over time.